SyncfusionExamples/How-to-display-X-and-Y-values-of-trackball-moving-trace-in-Labels-in-.NET-MAUI-Cartesian-Chart/README.md

-# How to display X and Y values of trackball moving trace in layout in .NET MAUI Cartesian Chart
+# How to display X and Y values of trackball moving trace in Labels in .NET MAUI Cartesian Chart

-The [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-charts) allows you to display X and Y values of trackball moving trace in layout.
+The [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-charts) allows you to display X and Y values of trackball moving trace in Labels.
 This can be achieved using the [TrackballCreated](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_TrackballCreated) event provided by the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html).

 **Step 1 :** Initialize the SfCartesianChart with [Trackball Behavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartTrackballBehavior.html), Create the [TrackballCreated](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_TrackballCreated) event, which is triggered when the trackball moves from one data point to another.
 Refer to the [documentation](https://help.syncfusion.com/maui/cartesian-charts/getting-started) for detailed steps on initializing the SfCartesianChart.